adap/flower/baselines/tamuna/README.md

 ****Datasets:**** MNIST

 ****Hardware Setup:**** By default, the experiments expect at least one gpu, but this can be changed to cpu only by specifying client and server devices.
-Default setup uses around 2.5 GB of dedicated GPU memory.
+Default setup less than 5 GB of dedicated GPU memory.

 ****Contributors:**** Ivan Agarský @Crabzmatic, Grigory Malinovsky @gsmalinovsky